-In this type of control, $T_s$ is kept constant, whilst $t{on}$ (and $t{off}$ ) is varied.
-This method is called Pulse Width Modulation (PWM) control.
+In this type of control, T_s is kept constant, whilst t{on} (and t{off}) is varied.
+This method is called ulse width conduction (PWM) control.
 It is a more commonly used method.

 PWM can be achieved by comparing a sawtooth (or a triangular) voltage with a control (constant) voltage, as shown in the Figure on the next page.